What Is a Man-in-the-Middle Attack and How Can You Stay Safe?

 Internet protocol (IP) spoofing

-When an IP address is spoofed, it creates a fake address allowing the hacker to hide their identity or reroute information to a new place.
+An IP address is unique to each device.
+It acts as an address so that digital information knows where to go.
+(Back to the device you’re using to access the internet, for instance.)
+Spoofing an IP address creates a fake address, allowing the hacker to hide their identity or reroute information to a new place.
 IP spoofing means they can either pretend to be a site you trust or hide themselves so they aren’t recognized as a threat by a site.

 HTTP spoofing